THRASTRO/sofa.js/docs/era.sxpv.md

 ## Note:
 ```
-   It is permissible for pv and spv to be the same array
+   It is permissible for pv and spv to be the same array.
 ```

 ## Called: